Azure/CloudIoTHack/HOL 2/HOL 2 - Functions and Event Hubs.md

 1. Practice flying around until you feel confident in your ability to control the plane.
 Try flying a straight heading while maintaining a constant altitude.
 Also pick landmarks on the ground and practice flying around them at different altitudes.
 These skills will come in handy in Lab 4.

+	> Tip: If your plane flies off the screen and is no longer visible on the map, click the airplane in the artificial horizon to pan to your airplane.

 If you are curious to know how FlySim subscribes to events from the Event Hub, check out the source-code file named **FlightActivityListener.cs** in the project's "Listeners" folder. ```EventHubClient```, ```EventHubReceiver```, and other classes used there come from a popular NuGet package named [AzureSBLite](https://github.com/ppatierno/azuresblite).
 These classes make it extremely easy to connect to Azure Event Hubs and receive events from them asynchronously and in near real-time.

 <a name="Summary"></a>